CrossVas/IC2CAddonSetup/README.md

 If you prefer to use IntelliJ:
 1. Right-click on the newly cloned folder and select `Open Folder as IntellIj IDEA Project`
 2. IntelliJ IDEA will do the rest, just wait.
-3. To run the project, heat to Gradle menu on the right side, select `Tasks/forgegradle runs` and then `runClient`
+3. To run the project, head to Gradle menu on the right side, select `Tasks/forgegradle runs` and then `runClient`

 If at any point you are missing libraries in your IDE, or you've run into problems you can run `gradlew --refresh-dependencies` to refresh the local cache. `gradlew clean` to reset everything